Michał Pius Römer

-Michał Pius Römer (later using the Lithuanian form Mykolas Römeris) (1880 in Bagdoniškis – 1945 in Vilnius) was a Lithuanian-Polish lawyer, scientist and politician.
+Michał Pius Römer (Mykolas Römeris; 28 May 1880 – 22 February 1945) was a Polish-Lithuanian lawyer, scientist and politician.

-Biography

 Early years

 Römer was born in Lithuania into a Polish noble family of Baltic-German (Livonian) origin.
 He was one of szlachta members loyal to the heritage of the Grand Duchy of Lithuania, referred to as Krajowcy.
 His father was Michał Kazimierz Römer and mother was Konstancja Tukałło.

-He attended the Law School in Sankt-Peterburg (1893–1901) and later studied history in Kraków (1901–1902), after that he moved to Paris to study in École des sciences politiques (1902–1905).
+He attended the Imperial School of Jurisprudence in Saint Petersburg (1893–1901) and later studied history in the Jagiellonian University in Kraków (1901–1902), after that he moved to Paris to study in École des sciences politiques (1902–1905).
 In Paris, he belonged to the organisation "Spójnia", where he headed the group "Lithuania", and was closely related to the Foreign Union of Polish Socialists.
 He gave the lecture on cultural-ethnographic situation in Lithuania in Café Voltaire, together with another Lithuanian activist, Tadas Ivanauskas.
 It was later published in Kraków by "Krytyka" under a title: Stosunki etnograficzno-kulturalne na Litwie.

 In 1905, he returned to Lithuania, where he began to work for the restoration of Lithuanian statehood, not dominated by any nationalism.
-As he put it, he tried to persuade the Poles settled in Lithuania to have "a common national citizenship (obywatelstwo krajowe) without renouncing cultural and national distinctions".
+As he put it, he tried persuading the Lithuanian Poles to have "a common national citizenship (obywatelstwo krajowe) without renouncing cultural and national distinctions".
 To this end, he and Zenon Pietkiewicz founded the "Gazeta Wileńska", which was published from 15 February 1906.
 The radical paper was soon closed, on 7 July that year, although it already had 2,000 subscribers.
 Romer had to flee to Kraków, for fear of being arrested.